Center conditions: pull back of differential equations: Pull-back of differential equations

 \section{Pull-back of differential equations}

-Inspired by H. Movasati's method (see \cite{14}), we will calculate the tangent cone of $\mathcal{M}(n(a+1)-1)$ at the point in the intersection of Hamiltonian and pull-back algebraic differential equations.
-Similar to \cite{14} and \cite{9} our methods are based on Picard-Lefschetz theory for the foliations with a first integral.
+Inspired by H. Movasati's method (see \cite{16}), we will calculate the tangent cone of $\mathcal{M}(n(a+1)-1)$ at a point in the intersection of Hamiltonian and pull-back algebraic differential equations.
+Similar to \cite{16} and \cite{10} our methods are based on Picard-Lefschetz theory for a foliations with a first integral.